Split Tickets

 Beach clubs & seaside dining

-From chic beach clubs like Laganini to cozy, family-run konobas, the Pakleni Islands strike the perfect balance between lively social scenes and authentic island flavors.
+From chic beach clubs like Laganini to cozy, family-run konobas serving fresh seafood, the Pakleni Islands offer the perfect blend of vibrant beach life and authentic Dalmatian dining experiences.

 Scenic exploration